“…For the first time in more than a century, the children of today may have less healthy and possibly even shorter lives than their parents.”

 - The high rate of childhood obesity.

-Healthy eating is one of the most important things we can do for overall health and children deserve to be protected from the persuasiveness and invasiveness of food and beverage marketing.
-On October 24, 2016 the Minister of Health launched a Healthy Eating Strategy as part of the Government’s vision for a healthy Canada.
-Restricting the commercial marketing of unhealthy food and beverages to kids was one of the key initiatives, however this commitment has never been fulfilled.
+Healthy eating is one of the most important things we can do for overall health.
+Children deserve protection from the persuasiveness and invasiveness of food and beverage marketing.
+On October 24, 2016, the Minister of Health launched a Healthy Eating Strategy as part of the Government’s vision for a healthy Canada.
+All the measures from this strategy have been completed except for restrictions on the commercial marketing of unhealthy food and beverages to kids.
+It is the last remaining pillar from this strategy that has yet to be fulfilled.

 Reducing the power and exposure of food and beverage marketing to children will protect children and support parents as they help their children develop healthy eating habits and food preferences.